-The overall percentage of women (all positions) at Dietsmann remains low (11%), in part due to the lack of adequate candidates for operational positions.
+The overall percentage of women (all positions) at Dietsmann remains low (9%), in part due to the lack of adequate candidates for operational positions.

-Gender diversity is, however, effective in Monaco and at an encouraging level in France, Kazakhstan and Russia.

-As far as administrative positions are concerned, the best in class are Kazakhstan and Russia.
-It should also be noted that in Kazakhstan the percentage of women in management positions is one of the best (86%).
+Gender diversity is, however, effective in Monaco and at an encouraging level in France and Kazakhstan.
+As far as administrative positions are concerned, the best in class are France and Kazakhstan.

-Related indicators in the Corporate Social Responsibility overview table (see page 54)
+Related indicators in the Corporate Social Responsibility overview table (see page 58)